Suicide Prevention Awareness #BeThere

-- Avoid graphic details that could influence copycats or pain families
+- Avoid graphic details that could influence copycats or cause pain to families

-- Avoid inaccurate, outdated statistics that could give sense nothing has changed, nothing will help
+- Avoid inaccurate, outdated statistics that could give the impression that nothing has changed and that nothing will help

 - Use plain words for researched data (e.g., “higher/lower” instead of sensational terms like “epidemic”)